moondance-labs/tanssi-docs/builders/manage/dapp/manage-tokens.md

 You'll be asked to sign the transaction with the appchain's governor account.
 Once the transaction has gone through, the destination account's balance will reflect exactly the desired amount, regardless of previous holdings.

-!!! note
-    The destination address must be Ethereum type if the chain is EVM-compatible and a Substrate type otherwise.

 ### Executing Forced Transfers {: #forced-transfers }

 The appchain governor can reassign balances, forcing a token transfer from one account to another.
 In the **Token Management** panel, click on the **Transfer Tokens** button, and then:

 1. Insert the origin address that will transfer its tokens
 2. Insert the destination address that will receive the tokens

+    !!! note
+        The origin and destination addresses must be Ethereum type if the chain is EVM-compatible and Substrate type otherwise.

 3. Insert the amount of tokens to transfer
 4. Click on **Transfer**

 ![Transfer Tokens](/images/builders/manage/dapp/token-management/token-management-7.webp)

 You'll be asked to sign the transaction with the appchain's governor account.
 Once the transaction has gone through, the destination account will have received the number of tokens from the origin address.

-!!! note
-    The origin and destination addresses must be Ethereum type if the chain is EVM-compatible and Substrate type otherwise.

 ### Setting Gas Dynamics {: #setting-gas }